keithehenry/keithehenry.github.io/_posts/2021-04-05-X10-CM11A-Interface.md

 The .zip file unpacked and the .exe file ran without being installed.
 I did have some unknown issue at first but after a reboot it worked.
 I played around with the GUI enough to turn a module on and off and download timers into the CM11A.

-I wrote this blog post mostly so I wouldn't forget how it works.
+Soon afterwards I wrote this blog post mostly so I wouldn't forget how it works.
 Now that's a very successful geek day!